cilium/cilium/Documentation/helm-values.rst

      - For using with an existing serviceAccount.
      - string
      - ``"cilium-operator"``
+   * - operator.setNodeNetworkStatus
+     - Set Node condition NetworkUnavailable to 'false' with the reason 'CiliumIsUp' for nodes that have a healthy Cilium pod.
+     - bool
+     - ``true``
    * - operator.skipCRDCreation
      - Skip CRDs creation for cilium-operator
      - bool